-- Challenged the key assumptions used in the impairment model for goodwill, including specifically the operating cash flow projections, discount rates, and long term growth rates. - Enquired of the management about the key assumptions used for estimating cash flow projections in the Group's impairment testing are those relating to revenue growth and operating margin. - Considered the sensitivity of the impairment testing model to changes in key assumptions. - We reconciled the net carrying amount of the goodwill allocated to the CGU to the Group's accounting records. - Evaluating the objectivity, skills, qualifications and competence of independent external valuer. - We reviewed the engagement letter with the independent external actuary to determine if the scope was sufficient for audit purposes. - We also considered the adequacy of the Group's disclosures in respect of its goodwill impairment testing and whether disclosures about the sensitivity of the outcome of the impairment assessment to reasonably possible changes in key assumptions properly reflected the risks inherent in such assumptions.
+- Challenged the key assumptions used in the impairment model for goodwill, including specifically the operating cash flow projections, discount rates, and long term growth rates. - The key assumptions used for estimating cash flow projections in the Group's impairment testing are those relating to revenue growth and operating margin. - Compared these assumptions to externally derived data (where applicable) as well as forming our own assessment. - Engaged our internal fair value specialists who assisted in computing an independent assessment of the discount rates used and assessing the methodology used in preparing the impairment testing model. - Tested the integrity and mathematical accuracy of the impairment model. - Considered the sensitivity of the impairment testing model to changes in key assumptions. - We also considered the adequacy of the Group's disclosures in respect of its goodwill impairment testing and whether disclosures about the sensitivity of the outcome of the impairment assessment to reasonably possible changes in key assumptions properly reflected the risks inherent in such assumptions.